 There are several types of drugs and alcohol tests that candidates for employment may be asked to take.
 Hiring can be contingent upon passing pre-employment drug tests and screenings.
 Review information on the types of tests used to screen for drug use, what shows up in the tests, and how employment drug screening can impact hiring decisions.

 When hired for a new job, employees are required to prove that they are legally entitled to work in the United States.
-Employers are required to verify the identity and eligibility to work for all new employees.
-An Employment Eligibility Verification form (I-9 Form) must be completed and kept on file by the employer.
+Employers are required to verify the identity and eligibility to work of all new employees.
+An Employment Eligibility Verification form (Form I-9) must be completed and kept on file by the employer.

 One of the questions job seekers frequently ask is, What can an employer say about former employees?
 Some job seekers presume that companies can only legally release dates of employment, salary, and job title.
 However, that's not the case.

 While most companies will refrain from badmouthing a former employee to a prospective employer, they are legally allowed to do so.
 Be aware of what a former employer might say before you begin the job interview process.

 Frequently Asked Questions (FAQs)

 Do employers have to notify applicants about the results of a background check?

 If you are turned down for a job or a promotion because of the findings of a background check, the Federal Trade Commission requires that you be notified.
 You must be told the name, address, and phone number of the background reporting company, that you have the right to dispute information on your report, and that you have the right to get an additional free report from the background reporting company.